forsthofer/pico-buildpack/README.md

     cf push --buildpack https://github.com/glyn/java-buildpack-new

-## Overview

-The buildpack knows how to detect and launch certain types of applications (described below) in Virgo.

-The buildpack is configured by specifying its git URL on the `vmc push` operation, thus:

-    vmc push <appname> --buildpack=git://github.com/glyn/virgo-buildpack.git

-### Application Types
+## Application Types

+Currently only one type of application is supported.

-###Virgo Overlay
+### Virgo Overlay

 The application consists of one or more Virgo artefacts in a directory named `pickup`.
 Virgo artefacts include WAR files, OSGi Web Application Bundles, plans, and PAR files.
 See the [Virgo Programmer Guide](http://www.eclipse.org/virgo/documentation/) for more information about these artefact types.

 If the artefacts have any dependencies not met by Virgo, the dependency bundles should be stored in a directory named `repository/usr`.

 Issue `cf push` from a directory containing a `pickup` directory and, optionally, a `repository/usr` directory.
-See the `overlay-sample` directory for a trivial example application (with servlet configured at `<URL>/nospring`).

 This type of application causes Virgo Server for Apache Tomcat to be launched as the runtime container.

+See the `overlay-sample` directory for a trivial example application.
+You can push this as follows:

+    cd overlay-sample
+    cf push

+The push uses the settings in `manifest.yml`.
+The servlet appears at `<application URL>/nospring`.

 ## API